affan880/Cortexa-Backend/README.md

-# TaskBox Backend - Zod Schema Organization
+# Plexar Backend - Zod Schema Organization

 This Node.js backend application demonstrates best practices for organizing and structuring Zod schemas in a TypeScript project.
 It provides a structured approach to schema management, validation, and type safety.